eac85/fair-use/Fair Use.md

 >Interviewer: And if you don't mind me asking, how do you actually earn your income?
 I mean, I presume you can't make any money off the mash-ups themselves?
 >DJ Earworm: No, I don't sell my mash-ups - I don't get anything from sales.
 When I put stuff together it's more promotional.

-In summation, DJ Earworm' Summer '16 Mash Up does not violate CopyRight laws under Fair use.
+In summation, DJ Earworm's Summer '16 Mash Up does not violate CopyRight laws under Fair use.
 His intentions were pure and he did not cause discredit or harm to any of the artists on the track.
 I can assume that the artists may even enjoy his compilations because they bring light to new aspects of their songs.
 Even though Fair Use laws are generally vague, a valid argument can be made for most cases.

 ##**Summary**
 | Factors | Justification |